itstrangvu/trangs/content/blog/how-i-like-to-collaborate-as-a-designer.md

 ### Build with the end users in mind

-Implement continuous research, talk to the users daily and gather the insights.
+Implement continuous research, talk to the users on a regular basis and gather the insights.

 ### Meaningful direction